 Power Station New England is located within the Sonalysts, Inc. media center, which houses five full production stages suitable for large scale concert rehearsal and multi-camera video production.
 Full crews, HD cameras and post-production is available onsite.
 The largest of five shooting stages is 15,000 sq. ft. with a 42’ ceiling.

-Waterford is located in scenic Southeastern Connecticut, intersected by two major interstate highways and less than 5 miles from the Long Island Sound.
-Located directly between New York City and Boston, Waterford features a variety of accommodations, fine dining, and exciting nightlife.
+Power Station NE is located directly between New York City and Boston, in scenic southeastern Connecticut. intersected by two major interstate highways and less than 5 miles from the Long Island Sound.